YanLin-Quinne/Master-of-Data-Science/README.md

 Code and reports submitted for the Master of Data Science course (2022-2023, University of Durham) All the working materials have been uploaded to the Durham University database and are protected by copyright.

+## Licence
+This project is distributed under the [MIT License](./LICENSE).

+**When using or redistributing this work, please retain the following information:**
+- Original Author: Yan Lin
+- Institution: Durham University
+- This licence statement

 ## Machine Learning
 `ML-Python.ipynb`, `ML-R.R` and `Machine Learning.pdf`